jan-cieslik/cancer_informatics/docs/learning_R/loadingdata.md

  $ Blood.type: chr  "A+" "AB+" "0+" "B-"
 ```

-## Importing a TXT File
+### `read.delim()`
 **TXT** files are plain text documents with no predetermined formatting.
-They can be used to store notes, instructions, manuscripts, or other text-based information.

-### `read.delim()`

 To import TXT files, use the `read.delim()` function.
 By default, the `sep` argument is set to `"\t"` (fields are separated by tabs) and the `header` argument to `TRUE` (the first row contains the field names).

-In the following example, we will import `medication.txt`, which contains 3 variables, but the variable names are *not* headed in the first line.
+In the following example, we will import `medication.txt`, which contains 3 columns, but the column names are *not* defined in the first line.
 That means, we will have to set the argument `header` to `FALSE`.
 The file also uses tabs as field separators.

 :::note example dataset `pain_medication.txt`